 Getting to the Finish Line

 The course of the Boston Marathon finishes on Boylston Street near the John Hancock Tower and the Boston Public Library in Downtown Boston's Copley Square area.
-Fans and participants should note that Copley and Arlington Stations are CLOSED during the day of the Boston Marathon.
+Fans and participants should note that Copley Station is CLOSED during the day of the Boston Marathon.
 Using the T to get to the finish line is the easiest transportation option with convenient Green Line stops at Hynes Convention Center Station and Prudential Station as well as the Orange Line and Commuter Rail stop at Back Bay Station.

 For a full course map of the Boston Marathon, visit the Boston Athletic Association's Boston Marathon website.

 The Boston Marathon continues to operate a "no bags" policy with no bags allowed on buses from Boston to Hopkinton for official Marathon participants.
 Bags will also not be allowed in certain areas at or near the starting line in Hopkinton, at or near the finish line in Boston, or along the course.
 A gear check will be available to official participants on the Boston Common.

 For a complete list of allowable and prohibited items for official participants as well as more information regarding gear check, rules, and regulations, visit the Boston Athletic Association's Boston Marathon website.